jsfehler/renpy-encyclopaedia/docs/manual-numbering.rst

 However, if you need an entry to have a specific number, you can specify this when creating the entry.

 WARNING: This will only work if the number you want to use has not already been automatically assigned.
-ie: If you have six entries, then for the seventh try to assign it to 4, this will fail.
+(ie: If you have six entries, then for the seventh try to assign it to 4, it will fail.)

 .. code-block:: python